Woman’s Biggest Husband Is The Moon

 There are no leaders.
 But the leader here is Jay Nunnery.
 Jay is fit, not forty and fashionably bearded.
 He looks patiently around a semi-circle of seated men, also shirtless.
 We’re in a rough copse, a neglected corner of Queen’s Wood in Highgate.
 Scoops of bronze leaves and acorns.
 It’s October, I realise.

 When Jay looks satisfied he unfurls a slow “Welcome.
 To ‘Men’s Action for Peace’.”
 Some in the group respond.
 “It’s not about hating women.”

 “Welcome, Knights and..”
 He nods at me.
 “New faces.”

 Jay Nunnery is making something called the ‘Staff of Immanent Power’.
-Constructed at each assembly, captured and destroyed at the end of a joust.
+Constructed afresh at each assembly, it is captured and destroyed at the end of a joust.
 “This is not a phallus.
 This is new power.”
 It is a rotten bough, wrapped and tied in ivy, earth and leaves.
-I pluck a reluctant Twix wrapper away from the tightening strings as we finalise its construction.
+I pluck a reluctant Twix wrapper away from the tightening strings as we finalise construction.
 Then it is screwed, as upright as the Knights can muster, into a designated foundation.

 “City boy, Dermot?”
 The conversation is affable and relaxed.